Skip Header

 There’s a great deal of flexibility about how you take an income from your retirement savings.
 One option is to delay taking money from your pension until the time is right for you.

 Retirement means different things to different people.
 Some may choose to stop working completely, but others may decide to reduce their hours, take on occasional projects or move into a new career in an area that they find interesting.
-Our Global Retirement Survey shows that over half of people aged 55 to 75 plan to work at least part time into their seventies1.
+Our Global Retirement Survey shows that almost 2 out of 5 people over the age of 55 plan to work at least part-time after they start withdrawing from their retirement savings1.

 This is why we think that approaching retirement shouldn’t be seen as a deadline.
 You can take the time to make a decision – and then be sure that you’re using your money in the way that’s right for you.